-How to find accounts linked to phone number
+How to find accounts and apps linked to phone number

 - Find all accounts created with social sign-ins (from Facebook, Instagram, Twitter, and LinkedIn)